nishishailesh/GNUHealthDebian/README.md

 # Requirements and Assumptions
   This guide can help install GNU Health in Debian 11.
-  However, live other guides it can be used for other linux distributions, too.
+  However, (like other guides) it can be used for other linux distributions, too.
   Most guides create a user called gnuhealth
   But, This guide uses bare root user